jbarrow/jbarrow.github.io/_posts/2019-7-16-allennlp-the-hard-way-1.md

 ---
 layout: post
-title: AllenNLP The Hard Way, Part 1 - Building a Dataset Reader
+title: Part 1 - Building a Dataset Reader
+tags: allennlp
+blurb: An introduction to Named Entity Recognition (NER), and building a sequence tagging LSTM.
+letter: 1
 ---

 The first step of any NLP project should be reading the data.